23 November, 2018

 Mr Boyd said: “I believe Brexit is a great opportunity…it’s about us taking back control, and business will adapt.
 The key is investing in productivity and getting rid of the enormous trading deficit with the EU.

 “We can do this and we need to get into this mind set.
 British people are very resourceful and we need to look to the future and get on with it.”

-Amy Cousineau Massey, Head of the Employment Team at Steele Raymond dispelled some of the many myths and worked through some of the HR employment issues facing firms given three likely Brexit scenarios.
+Amy Cousineau Massey, Associate in the Employment Team at Steele Raymond dispelled some of the many myths and worked through some of the HR employment issues facing firms given three likely Brexit scenarios.